-There has been a great deal of conflicting opinions of EU member states since the European Commission presented its plans to turn the ePrivacy Directive into European law.
+There have been a lot of conflicting opinions among EU member states since the European Commission presented its plans to turn the ePrivacy Directive into European law.

-Continuous internal disagreement and trade lobbyism appear to have stalled the plans for a publication completely.
+Continuous internal disagreement and trade lobbyism appear to have stalled the plans for publication completely.

 But senior counsel at Future of Privacy Forum Gabriela Zanfir-Fortuna expects rough sailing when the actual negotiations between the parties begin.

-The Regulation will introduce stricter requirements for what is and is not confidential in electronic communications as well as what defines tracking of internet users.
+The Regulation will introduce stricter requirements for what is and is not confidential in electronic communications and what defines tracking of internet users.

 On October 18, the European Publishers Council, together with nine other European publishers and advertising bodies, directed a plea to the European council arguing that: